praveens-git-bit/PreDay_Ignite2024/Exercise4.md

 ![query01.png](media/labMedia/query01.png)

 >**Note:** If you see the error message saying, 'Something went wrong.', try refreshing the page and restart the task.
 Being in a shared environment, the service may be busy at times.
-- If Copilot needs additional context to understand your query, consider rephrasing the prompt to include more details
+> - If Copilot needs additional context to understand your query, consider rephrasing the prompt to include more details.

 >**Note:** The responses from Copilot may not match the ones in the screenshot but will provide a similar response.